ReDi: Rectified Discrete Flow: Implementation Details

 \paragraph{Hyperparameters for Image Generation} For finetuning MaskGIT~\cite{maskgit,maskgit_repro} with stochastic initial states, we use the AdamW optimizer with a learning rate of 1e-4 and a weight decay of 1e-5.
 The model is trained for 13 epochs on the original ImageNet dataset~\cite{imagenet}, with each epoch consisting of 1.3M images.
 The global batch size is set to 512, and the training take 96 GPU hours with A6000 GPUs.

 For training the ReDi variants, we set the global batch size of 512 and applied a cosine learning rate scheduler with decay over 100 epochs.
 Each epoch consisted of 50k pairs.
 To rectify the coupling, we control the decoding parameters during pair generation.
 For ReDi$^1$ and ReDi$^2$, pairs for the coupling were generated with a CFG level of 1 and 16-step decoding.
 For the ReDi$^3$-distill model, pairs were generated with a CFG level of 8 and 16-step decoding.
-Each of ReDi variants take 16 GPU hours with A6000 GPUs. \paragraph{Hyperparameters for Text Generation} For ReDi$^1$ models, we use a learning rate of 1e-5, whereas for ReDi$^2$ and ReDi$^3$, the learning rate was set to 1e-6.
-All ReDi$^k$ models are trained with a linear warmup over the first 500 steps.
-A sampling temperature of 1.2 is used during pair generation for the rectified coupling.
-The global batch size is set to 512.
-For Di4C+ReDi$^1$, we use a learning rate of 1e-6 with linear warmup over the first 2500 steps, finetuning only the LayerNorm~\cite{ln_tune} parameters.
-The best-performing model is selected and used after completing 10,000 training steps.
-During pair generation for rectified coupling, a sampling temperature of 1.0 is applied.
-The global batch size is also set to 512.
-Each training takes 56 GPU hours with A6000 GPUs.
+Each of ReDi variants take 16 GPU hours with A6000 GPUs. \paragraph{Hyperparameters for Text Generation} For all ReDi variants, we use a learning rate of 3e-4.
+The models are trained with a linear warmup over the first 2500 steps.
+The global batch size is set to 128.
+For Di4C+ReDi$^1$, we fixed the random variable $\lambda$ for the control variates in Di4C~\cite{di4c} as $\mathbf{0}$.
+The best-performing model is selected and used after completing 25,000 training steps.
+Each training takes 12 GPU hours with H100 GPUs.